-As such, according to G3DMark benchmark, the NVIDIA GeForce GTX 1650 Super is the best 4GB dedicated GPU with score showing it is almost twice as powerful as the GTX 1050Ti despite both having 4GB VRAM.
+According to the G3DMark benchmark, the NVIDIA GeForce GTX 1650 Super is the best 4GB dedicated GPU, with a score showing it is almost twice as powerful as the GTX 1050Ti despite both having 4GB VRAM.

-It also comes as a surprise that GTX 970, a 4GB graphics card released all the way back in 2014, still outperforms most of the newer gen 4GB graphics cards.
+It is also a surprise that GTX 970, a 4GB graphics card released in 2014, still outperforms most of the newer 4GB graphics cards.

-So the answer to the question “is 4GB graphics card enough for gaming?” boil downs to what GPU model you have as well as the game you wish to play.
+So the answer to the question “is 4GB graphics card enough for gaming?” boils down to your GPU model and the game you wish to play.

-Generally, 4GB graphics card are more than sufficient for popular eSports titles however for the AAA titles they are just barely trying to stay afloat and will go obsolete soon.
+Generally, 4GB graphics cards are sufficient for popular eSports titles; however, the AAA titles are barely trying to stay afloat and will go obsolete soon.